ckeditor/ckeditor5/docs/framework/development-tools/package-generator/javascript-package.md

 Synchronizes translation messages (arguments of the `t()` function) by performing the following steps:

  * Collect all translation messages from the package by finding `t()` calls in source files.
- * Detect if translation context is valid, i.e. whether the provided values do not interfere with the values specified in the `@ckeditor/ckeditor5-core` package.
+ * Perform the validations to detect if translation context is valid.
+It checks whether the provided values do not interfere with the values specified in the `@ckeditor/ckeditor5-core` package, and there is no missing, unused or duplicated context entries.
  * If there are no validation errors, update all translation files (`*.po` files) to be in sync with the context file:
    * unused translation entries are removed,
    * missing translation entries are added with empty string as the message translation,